Family Volunteer Opportunities

 - Help take care of animals at a local shelter

-- Take part in community walks that are suitable for the whole family, such as the annual Autism Walk or Breast Cancer Walks
+- Participate in community walks for the whole family, such as the annual Autism Walk or Breast Cancer Walks

 - Assemble care packages for local homeless shelters

-- Take part in the Holidays for Heroes program at the Red Cross to make and decorate holiday cards for soldiers overseas
+- Join the Holidays for Heroes program at the Red Cross to make and decorate holiday cards for soldiers overseas

 - Adopt a family for the Holidays and have your kids help shop for the family.